dhanjyoti/React-step-by-step/React_Notes/mock interview question.md

 - React JS is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It is an open-source, component-based front-end library that is responsible only for the view layer of the application.
 ReactJS is not a framework, it is just a library developed by Facebook.
 <!-- ____________________________________________________________________ -->

-# 8. What is jsx?
-- JSX stands for JavaScript XML.
-It is a syntax extension for JavaScript, often used with React, that allows us to write HTML-like code directly within JavaScript.
-JSX makes it easier to write and read React components by blending HTML and JavaScript together.

-Using JSX directly is much more readable and maintainable compared to manually creating React elements using React.createElement.
-Therefore, JSX has become the standard way of writing React components.
 <!-- ____________________________________________________________________ -->

 # 10. What is virtul Dom ?